itaywe1998/EcoEvolution/Code_Diary.md

 For now , since this is more than just hese two variables, the manual coordination will continue, but I intend to dedicate next workday to this alone, since this is risky and highly prone to errors.

+Factory is at least functioning, just did not find the grain case yet.
+It will come soon enough.

 ```